hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Conclusion

 \begin{acks} This work was supported by the U.S. National Science Foundation, Software Infrastructure for Sustained Innovation (SI2: SSE \& SSI) Program under grants ACI-1550593, ACI-1550547, and ACI-1550487 and the Division of Mathematical Sciences under the CAREER grant 1654311.
 MP and YM were also supported in part by Office of Naval Research MURI grant N00014-20-1-2595.
 OG was also supported in part by Department of Energy Advanced Scientific Computing Research grants DE-SC0021239 and DE-SC0019303.
-The authors gratefully acknowledge computing time on the Multi-Environment Computer for Exploration and Discovery (MERCED) cluster at UC Merced, which was funded by National Science Foundation Grant No. ACI-1429783. \end{acks}
+The authors gratefully acknowledge computing time on the Multi-Environment Computer for Exploration and Discovery (MERCED) cluster at UC Merced, which was funded by National Science Foundation Grant No. ACI-1429783.
+We thank the anonymous reviewers for their careful reading of our manuscript and for their valuable comments and suggestions, which helped us improve the quality of the manuscript. \end{acks}